Benjent/albums-to-buy/README.md

 * Herbie Hancock - The Prisoner
 * Herbie Hancock - Secrets
 * KC & The Sunshine Band - KC & The Sunshine Band
+* Khruangbin - Con Todo El Mundo
 * Intervals - The Shape Of Colour
+* Jimmy Cliff - Brave Warrior
 * Lucifer - Lucifer III
 * M - Le Baptême
 * MGMT - Oracular Spectacular
 * MGMT - Congratulations
 * Opeth - Sorceress
 * Opeth - In Cauda Venenum
+* Pat Metheny - What's It All About
+* Phoenix - It's Never Been Like That
 * Red Hot Chili Peppers - Unlimited Love
 * Ruby My Dear - Remains Of Shapes To Come
 * Snarky Puppy - The World Is Getting Smaller
+* T. Rex - My People Were Fair And Had Sky In Their Hair...
+But Now They're Content To Wear Stars On Their Brows
+* T. Rex - Prophets, Seers & Sages The Angel Of The Ages
+* T. Rex - A Beard Of Stars
+* T. Rex - Electric Warrior
 * Talk Talk - Spirit Of Eden
 * Talk Talk - Laughing Stock
 * Tempel - On The Steps Of The Temple
 * Tempel - The Moon Lit Our Path
+* Thin Lizzy - Vagabonds Of The Western World
 * Total Eclipse - Access Denied
 * Townes Van Zandt - Townes Van Zandt
 * Trouble - Psalm 9